What differentiates your personal brand from your company’s brand?

 As a real estate investor, your focus is on your work.
 So it may seem like a waste of time or even redundant to develop your own personal brand – especially if you already have a profile on your company’s website.
 Unfortunately, by ignoring your personal brand, you’re leaving countless opportunities on the table.

 Your network and your reputation are two of your most valuable assets; successful personal branding enhances both.
 And this is true for both established real estate investors like Donald Bren and up-and-comers like Kate Rumson.
 To learn more about their branding strategies skip ahead to the section, “Examples of personal brands from successful real estate investors”.
+To learn more about the real estate market, download the podcast Kurt Uhlir: 10x Your Marketing & Scale Big for the real estate marketing tips.

 By revealing the individual behind the business, you showcase your accomplishments, highlight your knowledge, directly engage in your industry all while appearing accessible.
 Insight into who you are as a person engenders trust with potential clients, buyers, partners – and anyone else who looks you up.
 By curating your own polished personal brand, you make your business look great too!